qbead/qbead-website/src/content/lessons/000-the-device.md

 ### Inside the Qbead: software

-- Firmware [Qbead.h](/codedoc/Qbead.h) that lays out the library of functions
-- [Sketches](/codedoc/Tap_to_Measure.ino) for each experiment that use several functions and put them into loops
+We have built a **library of functions** to code the Qbead [Qbead.h](/codedoc/Qbead.h).
+Think of these as the parts of your experiment.
+One example is a function that reads the inertial measurement unit sensors and outputs its measurements.
+Another example is a function that lights up a LED representing a specific quantum vector in a specific color.

+Using this library, we put together one sketch for each experiment, each of them containing several of these functions into a loop [Sketches](/codedoc/Tap_to_Measure.ino).
+For example, the following loop is used for the Tap to measure experiment:
+1. Read the inertial measurement unit
+2. Calculate if the measurement is a tap
+3. Calculate in which direction
+4. Turn LED red or blue in that axis
+5. Slowly turn LED white
+6. Start again from 1.

+These are our experiments, but you can edit, change, and code whatever you like!

 ## Limitations of our Qbead vs. an ideal qubit

-Our Qbead is of course not exactly a qubit (otherwise it wouldn't so hard to build those!).
+Our Qbead is of course **not a real qubit** (otherwise it wouldn't so hard to build those!).
 Some of the important differences are:
-- This is an electronic gadget, and so all the quantum mechanical effects are simulated - coded into our scripts
+- This is an electronic gadget, and so all the quantum mechanical effects are simulated - coded into our sketches
 - Observing states without measuring - in real qubits, observing a state means measuring it.
 In the Qbead we chose to let you see the state and choose when to measure it because we think this has more educational value (ok, it also looks cooler!)
 - Discreteness - we only have a set number of LEDs, while qubit states can rotate continuously in the Bloch sphere
 - Representing mixed-state density matrices -